nicolasmerino41/TrophicDistributions/README.md

 │   ├── Functions.jl
 │   ├── MainScript.jl          # THIS IS THE ONLY SCRIPT YOU HAVE TO RUN
 │   ├── Parameters.jl          # TWEAK THIS SCRIPT TO CHANGE THE PARAMETRISATION
-│   └── PlottingHeatmaps.R     # Run this script after running the simulations
+│   ├── PlottingHeatmaps.R     # Run this script after running the simulations
+│   └── PlotScenarioContrasts.R # Produce the supplementary treatment contrasts
 ├── sdm/
 │   ├── MainSDM.jl             # Run the SDM application
 │   ├── Parameters.jl